Photo credit: Josh Yang (Nov. 2018)

 In 2015, I won the CJH/ACH’s Graduate Essay Prize!
 I wrote a short piece to encourage other graduate students to apply for the award, and to also share my story about winning a Canadian History award, even though I am a Communication Studies scholar.
 Read my essay here: http://blog.utpjournals.com/2015/08/10/reflection-from-cjhach-2015-graduate-essay-prize-winner/.
 After earning my PhD in Communication Studies from McGill University in 2015, I was a sessional instructor at Sheridan College, and the University of Toronto (University College (UC), St. Michael’s College, UTSC, and UTM).
 Specifically, I taught Black Canadian Studies in the Canadian Studies Program at UC for four years, and North American Consumer Culture, Visual Culture and the Politics of Identity, and Celebrity and Promotional Culture at UTM in the Department of Visual Studies for three years.
 In 2016, I won a Banting post-doctoral fellowship at the University of Toronto and UTM working with Dr. Stephen Johnson in the Centre for Theatre, Drama and Performance Studies and the Department of English & Drama.

 I began my tenure as Assistant Professor in the School of Creative Industries, Faculty of Communication & Design at Ryerson University in Toronto in July, 2018.
 I am also a faculty member in Ryerson’s Yeates School of Graduate Studies.
-My first book, Beauty in a Box: Detangling the Roots of Canada’s Black Beauty Culture will be published with Wilfrid Laurier Press in April, 2019.
+My first book, Beauty in a Box: Detangling the Roots of Canada’s Black Beauty Culture can be purchased online at Amazon.ca and Indigo.ca.
+It is also available a local bookstores, like A Different Booklist and Cultural Centre in Toronto.

 I am so excited to share this book with the world.
 It represents 10 years of hard work, dedication and perseverance.
 The book began as my dissertation, but through several rounds of edits, revisions, and challenges (and there have been many!!), once published, it truly reflects my desire to bring to light a story, a history that has never been told.
 Moral of the story is: never give up on your dreams, even when there are obstacles (events or people) put in front of you who do not care about your dreams.
 As you can see, I’m an academic.
 But I’m also a researcher, writer, author, music enthusiast, a friend, sister and colleague.
 I am still looking for Mr. Right (hehehe), but loving life in the meantime!